ExtremeElectronics/AttaHell/README.md

 Intended use, testing Bat Listining devices.

+# NOT TO BE USED FOR ATTRACTING BATS #
+It's illegal to simulate bat calls for attracting bats.

+## Operation ##

 Sends 325Khz samples/second encoded Bat calls to a Piezo Sounder connected between pins GPIO12 & GPIO14
 With No other connections the bat calls will rotate through each.